MicrosoftDocs/office-docs-powershell/sharepoint/sharepoint-ps/sharepoint/Remove-SPRoutingMachineInfo.md

 ```

 ## DESCRIPTION
-Use the Remove-SPRoutingMachineInfo cmdlet to remove an external routing target by using the Identity parameter.
+Use the `Remove-SPRoutingMachineInfo` cmdlet to remove an external routing target by using the Identity parameter.

 For permissions and the most current information about Windows PowerShell for SharePoint Products, see the online documentation at http://go.microsoft.com/fwlink/p/?LinkId=251831 (http://go.microsoft.com/fwlink/p/?LinkId=251831).

 ## EXAMPLES

-### ----------EXAMPLE------- (SharePoint Server 2013)
+### ----------EXAMPLE-------
 ```
 C:\PS>$web=Get-SPWebApplication -Identity <URL of web application>